jarviscanada/jarvis_data_eng_BrianKim/core_java/jdbc/README.md

 # Introduction
 This is a JDBC App that allows the Java program to create a connection to an RDBMS which stores sales information.
 It utilizes the connection pooling to simplify JDBC flow and Data Access Object (DAO) Pattern to abstract the data persistence and the underlying queries.
-CustomerDAO and OrdersDAO are implemented to perform CRUD operations against the tables in the database system.<br>
+CustomerDAO and OrdersDAO are implemented to perform CRUD operations against the tables in the database system.<br><br>
-Technologies used: Java, JDBC, PostgreSQL, Maven, slf4j Logger, DBeaver, Intellij
+**Technologies used:** Java, JDBC, PostgreSQL, Maven, slf4j Logger, DBeaver, Intellij

 # Implementation
 ## ER Diagram